 What are the short-term consequences of not changing?

 What are the potential long-term consequences of not making this change?

 Given all this, why is it important to make this change right now?

 The more pain you can associate with holding onto this belief, the more motivation you will have to make a positive change in your life.

 For this reason, it’s paramount that you move through these questions progressively one at a time and fully experience the pain passing through all your sensory organs.

 Step 4: Choose a New Empowering Belief to Adopt

-In order to unlock this new empowering belief, take into consideration the goal that you would like to achieve, the person that you would like to become, and the core values you would like to uphold, then ask yourself the following set of questions from a third person’s perspective:
+To unlock this new empowering belief, take into consideration the goal that you would like to achieve, the person that you would want to become, and the core values you would like to uphold, then ask yourself the following set of questions from a third person’s perspective: